Fire Season

 First They Came for the AC.
 Now, It's About a Backyard Pool.

 Historically, a pool was unexpected in Portland-area backyards.
-But given climate change and COVID, they are hot commodities.
+But given climate change and COVID, they are suddenly hot commodities.

 08/18/2021 By Julia Silverman